Connecticut Commercial Lending: Institutional Capital Meets Local Opportunity

 Construction Loans

-Construction financing for Connecticut developers building multifamily, mixed-use, and commercial projects, particularly in transit-oriented locations near Metro-North stations and in urban revitalization areas in Hartford, New Haven, Bridgeport, and Stamford.
-Connecticut's construction environment involves higher labor and material costs than many other states, which means projects need to be carefully underwritten to ensure financial viability.
-Our construction lenders understand these cost dynamics and can structure financing that accounts for the state's unique building requirements, including energy efficiency mandates and historic preservation considerations.
+Construction financing for multifamily, mixed-use, and commercial projects.
+Transit-oriented sites near Metro-North stations are especially active.
+So are revitalization zones in Hartford, New Haven, Bridgeport, and Stamford.
+Connecticut has higher labor and material costs than most states.
+Our construction lenders understand those costs and can structure deals around energy efficiency rules and historic preservation needs.

 Business Acquisition Loans

-Connecticut has an active business acquisition market driven by owner retirements in manufacturing, professional services, and healthcare practices.
-The state's aging business owner demographic means that thousands of Connecticut businesses are expected to change hands over the next decade.
-SBA 7(a) is the most common financing vehicle for these transactions under $5 million, covering the purchase price, working capital, and sometimes associated real estate.
-We also arrange conventional acquisition financing and seller-note structures for larger transactions.
-Common acquisition targets include medical and dental practices, manufacturing operations, professional service firms, and food and beverage businesses.
+Owner retirements are driving a wave of business sales in manufacturing, professional services, and healthcare.
+Thousands of Connecticut businesses will change hands over the next decade.
+SBA 7(a) is the most common tool for deals under $5 million.
+It covers purchase price, working capital, and sometimes the real estate.
+We also arrange conventional financing and seller-note structures for larger deals.

 Line Of Credit Financing

-Business lines of credit for Connecticut companies managing working capital needs, inventory cycles, seasonal demand, or growth capital requirements.
-Connecticut's professional services firms, manufacturers, and B2B companies frequently need revolving credit facilities that provide operational flexibility without the constraints of term loans.
-We arrange lines of credit from $100K to $5M through banks and alternative lenders, with structures that can include traditional revolving lines, asset-based lines tied to receivables or inventory, and formula-based credit facilities for companies with predictable revenue streams.
+Lines of credit for Connecticut companies managing cash flow, inventory, seasonal swings, or growth.
+Professional services firms, manufacturers, and B2B companies often need revolving credit that gives them flexibility without a fixed term loan.
+We arrange lines from $100K to $5M.
+Options include traditional revolving lines, asset-based lines tied to receivables, and formula-based facilities for businesses with steady revenue.

 Equipment Financing

-Equipment and machinery financing for Connecticut businesses in defense manufacturing, aerospace, healthcare, food processing, and professional services.
-The state's manufacturing sector requires continuous investment in CNC machines, precision tooling, testing equipment, and production systems.
-Healthcare practices need imaging equipment, dental chairs, laboratory systems, and office technology.
-Equipment financing preserves working capital by spreading these purchases over 2 to 7 year terms, with options for new and used equipment, sale-leaseback arrangements, and programs that accommodate the specialized equipment needs of Connecticut's high-value industries.
+Equipment financing for defense manufacturing, aerospace, healthcare, food processing, and professional services.
+Manufacturers need CNC machines, precision tools, and testing systems.
+Healthcare practices need imaging gear, dental chairs, and lab equipment.
+Spread costs over 2 to 7 years.
+We finance new and used equipment, offer sale-leaseback options, and work with the specialized needs of Connecticut's high-value industries.

 Financing Scenarios

-• A financial services firm with 120 employees is purchasing a 35,000 sq ft Class A office building in downtown Stamford to consolidate operations from three leased locations.
-The acquisition will reduce their long-term occupancy costs and give them control over their space.
-They need a conventional commercial mortgage with a 10-year term and 25-year amortization from a lender comfortable with the Stamford office market.
+- A 120-person financial services firm is buying a 35,000 sq ft Class A office building in downtown Stamford.
+They want to combine three leased spaces into one owned location.
+They need a conventional mortgage with a 10-year term and 25-year amortization.

-• A developer is converting a former 200,000 sq ft corporate campus in Norwalk to a mixed-use project with 180 residential units, 30,000 sq ft of ground-floor retail, and a coworking space.
-The conversion requires bridge acquisition financing followed by construction financing for the gut renovation.
-The project takes advantage of Connecticut's 8-30g affordable housing statute and includes a workforce housing component.
+- A developer is converting a 200,000 sq ft corporate campus in Norwalk into 180 apartments, 30,000 sq ft of retail, and a coworking space.
+The project needs bridge financing to acquire, then construction financing for the renovation.
+It uses Connecticut's 8-30g affordable housing statute.

-• A three-physician orthopedic practice in West Hartford is acquiring their 12,000 sq ft medical office building using SBA 504 financing.
-The practice currently leases space at $32 per square foot NNN and wants to lock in long-term occupancy costs while building equity.
-The SBA 504 program allows them to acquire with just 10% down and a 25-year fixed rate on the CDC portion.
+- Three orthopedic surgeons in West Hartford are buying their 12,000 sq ft medical office building.
+They currently pay $32 per square foot NNN in rent.
+SBA 504 lets them buy with 10% down and lock in a 25-year fixed rate on the CDC portion.

-• A defense contractor subcontractor in Groton needs to expand their 40,000 sq ft manufacturing facility to accommodate a new contract from Electric Boat for submarine components.
-The expansion requires $3.5 million in combined real estate construction financing and $1.2 million in equipment financing for specialized CNC machines and testing systems.
+- A defense subcontractor in Groton needs to expand a 40,000 sq ft plant for a new Electric Boat submarine contract.
+The project needs $3.5 million in construction financing and $1.2 million in equipment financing for CNC machines and testing systems.

-• A manufacturing company in Waterbury that has been in operation for 40 years is being acquired by a management team using SBA 7(a) financing.
-The $2.8 million acquisition includes the business, inventory, equipment, and the real estate.
-The seller is providing a 10% seller note that stands behind the SBA loan, and the deal qualifies for the SBA's change-of-ownership provisions.
+- A 40-year-old manufacturing company in Waterbury is being bought by its management team.
+The $2.8 million SBA 7(a) deal covers the business, inventory, equipment, and real estate.
+The seller is providing a 10% standby note behind the SBA loan.

-• An assisted living operator is acquiring a 90-bed facility in Avon that needs updates to common areas and memory care wing improvements.
-The deal requires bridge financing for the acquisition and renovation, with a plan to refinance into HUD 232 permanent financing once the property achieves 90%+ occupancy after the improvements.
+- An assisted living operator is buying a 90-bed facility in Avon that needs common area and memory care updates.
+Bridge financing covers the purchase and renovation.
+Once occupancy reaches 90%+, the plan is to refinance into HUD 232 permanent debt.

 Why CapitalAx